 YOUR CREDIT SCORE AFTER BANKRUPTCY IN ALABAMA

 Do you know how your credit score will change after bankruptcy?
-You many be concerned as to what will happen to your credit score after you file for bankruptcy.
-After your file for bankruptcy your credit score can either increase or decrease depending on your previous credit information.
+You may be concerned as to what will happen to your credit score after you file for bankruptcy.
+After your file for bankruptcy, your credit score can either increase or decrease depending on your previous credit information.
 Your credit score is calculated based on the following few items:

 - Your Payment History

 - Length of Credit History

 Your credit history and how much debt you owe is the larger percentage of which your credit history is based on.
 If you are carrying a high debt amount on credit cards and have a bad payment history, a bankruptcy filing may actually increase your credit score.
 Your credit score may improve after bankruptcy because the balance on the discharged debts are zeroed out and these companies can no longer report to the credit bureaus about your debt.
 For others, a bankruptcy filing will decrease their credit score, but there are a number of things that you can do to improve your credit score.

 How To Improve Your Credit Score After Bankruptcy